Fox Slates Three X-Men Movies For 2018, Release Dates Announced

 If comics interest you, there are definitely some runs to check out relating to each of the three movies before you go watch them.
 Many, if not all, can be found on Marvel Unlimited, a monthly digital comics service that Marvel offers.

 Before Deadpool 2 comes around, be sure to check out Cable & Deadpool.
-The series ran for 50 issues from May 2004 – April 2008.
-Now, you probably don’t need to read all of them, but at least make it through the first story arc (issues 1 – 6, titled “If Looks Could Kill”) to get a feel for how the two characters interact with one another.
-Ryan Reynolds made Deadpool an extremely enjoyable character and all we can do now is eager await Josh Brolin’s performance as Cable to see if it stacks up with the comics.
+The series ran for 50 issues from May of 2004 until April of 2008.
+Now, you probably don’t need to read all of them, but at least make it through the first story arc (issues No. 1 through No. 6, titled “If Looks Could Kill”) to get a feel for how the two characters interact with one another.
+Ryan Reynolds made Deadpool an extremely enjoyable character, and all fans can do now is eager await Josh Brolin’s performance as Cable to see if it stacks up with the comics.

 New Mutants is a little tougher to decide on, but Chris Claremont has such a storied history with Marvel comics that it’s hard to not recommend him.
 His run is now collected in quite a few volumes, so start with New Mutants Classic Vol. 1.

 “The Dark Phoenix Saga” is the must-read comic before X-Men: Dark Phoenix hits the theaters.
-It’s available in a collected edition, which includes X-Men issues 129 – 137.
+It’s available in a collected edition, which includes X-Men issues No. 129 through No. 137.

 [Featured Image by Kevork Djansezian/Getty Images]